rrifafauzikomara/MovieApp/README.md

     │   ├── bloc               # Business logic component.
     │   └── network            # Remote Data Handlers
     |       ├── api            # Retrofit API for remote end point, model using Equatable.
+    |       ├── model          # Model / POJO using Equatable.
     │       └── repository     # Single source of data and for handling data from network to cache.
     |
     ├── lib                    # Name of module (default from Flutter)